Borokoro/mood_up/README.md

 # 3

 I used extra parameters when fetching data from Api.
-I used noVariants and hasDigitalIssue parameters because I couldn't deal with a problem where description was in textObjects cell.
+I used noVariants and hasDigitalIssue parameters because of better results.